-A Personalized Cancer Vaccine (NEO-PV-01) w/ Nivolumab for Patients With Melanoma, Lung Cancer or Bladder Cancer
+A Personal Cancer Vaccine (NEO-PV-01) w/ Nivolumab for Patients With Melanoma, Lung Cancer or Bladder Cancer

 The purpose of this study is to evaluate if the treatment with NEO-PV-01 + adjuvant in combination with nivolumab is safe and useful for patients with certain types of cancer.
 The study also will investigate if NEO-PV-01 + adjuvant with nivolumab may represent a substantial improvement over other available therapies such as nivolumab alone.
 All eligible patients will receive NEO-PV-01 + adjuvant and nivolumab while on this trial.

 An Open-label, Phase IB Study of NEO-PV-01 + Adjuvant With Nivolumab in Patients With Melanoma, Non-Small Cell Lung Carcinoma or Transitional Cell Carcinoma of the Bladder

 This clinical trial will enroll patients with metastatic or advanced melanoma, lung, or bladder cancer.
 The three agents being used in this study are:

 - A new, investigational, personal cancer vaccine called "NEO-PV-01"

 - Poly-ICLC (Hiltonol), an investigational adjuvant that is used to help stimulate the immune system